-20.11.1 Act 173 Program
+22.11.1 Act 173 Program

-Puerto Rico's Act 173 of August 31, 1996, established what is known as the Housing Rental and Improvement Subsidy Program for Low-Income Elderly Persons, that assists low-income elderly households by subsidizing rental housing costs.
+Puerto Rico's Act 173 of August 31, 1996, established what is known as the Housing Rental and Improvement Subsidy Program for Low-Income Elderly Persons that assists low-income elderly households by subsidizing rental housing costs.
 This program is administered by PRDOH and receives reserve funding from the Lottery of Puerto Rico.
-Since the impact of hurricanes' Irma and María in September, 2017, the Act 173 Program has suffered decreased funding to the point were, as is, it is unable to operate and continue subsidizing its thousands of elderly tenants.
+Since the impact of hurricanes' Irma and María in September, 2017, the Act 173 Program has suffered decreased funding to the point where, as is, it is unable to operate and continue subsidizing its thousands of elderly tenants.
 To avoid risk of homelessness, the Rental Assistance Program will subsidize rent for tenant's with the most precarious realities among the forty-nine Act 173 Program housing properties.
 The provisions of this Act may apply in instances not covered by these guidelines.

-20.12 Cross-Cutting Guidelines
+22.12 Cross-Cutting Guidelines

 Some federal and local requirements apply to all programs funded by CDBG-DR. These Cross-Cutting Guidelines cover topics such as: financial management; environmental review; labor standards; acquisition; relocation; fair housing; among others.
 The requirements described in the above referenced Cross-Cutting Guidelines, apply to all programs described in PRDOH's CDBG-DR Initial Action Plan and its amendments.
-For more information, please refer to the Cross-Cutting Guidelines found at www.cdbgdr.pr.gov.